JoselleAstrid/game-notes/Touhou-Reiiden-Highly-Responsive-to-Prayers/quick-guide.md

 ![](quick-guide_images/boss.jpg)

+Watch the orb carefully, because if you get hit by the orb yourself, you lose a life.
+You have to time your attacks well to safely deflect the orb.

+You also lose a life if you get hit by bullets or other enemy attacks.
 You start out with 5 lives by default.
-If you get hit by the orb, bullets, or other enemy attacks, you lose a life.

 ![](quick-guide_images/enemy-attacks.jpg)